lavilladaa/Post-it-App/README.md

 * [React Redux](https://react-redux.js.org): v8.0.2.
 To use global states.
 * [Redux Toolkit](https://redux-toolkit.js.org/): v1.8.2 To create a Slice to have all the actions and the reducers together.
 * [React Router](https://reactrouter.com/docs/en/v6): v6.3.0.
 To link the Home and the Trash pages.
 * [PropTypes](https://www.npmjs.com/package/prop-types): v15.8.1.
-To check the types of the props to fill the ESLint requirements.
+To check the types of props to fill the ESLint requirements.
 * [React Icons](https://react-icons.github.io/react-icons/): v4.3.1.
 For the save, edit, restore and delete buttons.

 ### Dev Dependencies